DigitalSlideArchive/DSA-WSI-DeID/docs/USAGE.rst

 Step 1 Users Place Raw WSIs in Local Folder
 -------------------------------------------

-The users will place raw WSIs along with an Excel or csv metadata file in their local import folder (a folder on their host filesystem).
+The users will place raw WSIs along with an Excel metadata file in their local import folder (a folder on their host filesystem).
 The metadata file should conform to the expected metadata file specification.

 Step 2 Users Import Files
 -------------------------